-Modern neurocognitive testing is extremely sensitive and objective, and shows the ability to produce consistent results.
+Modern neurocognitive performance testing is extremely sensitive and objective and shows the ability to produce consistent results.
 Ultimately, doctors who provide this service can achieve a more comprehensive understanding of patient health, with the ability to measure not only physical wellness but also brain health.

 Changes in cognition are often associated with natural changes brought on by aging.
 Yet, figuring any cognitive impairments are unavoidable parts of aging is a dangerous assumption to make.
 While aging is a natural process, it’s one that can be managed through personalized and comprehensive care.